Retirees are living longer

 Let’s face it: the older you get, the more likely it is you’ll need to pay more for health care.
 With rising health care costs, it can be nerve-racking to think about.

-And some have had to come face-to-face with it earlier than expected: health problems are the most common reason (nearly 20 percent) why people retire earlier than planned.
-This can greatly impact a person’s savings and lifestyle, especially since the majority (70 percent) of non-retirees plan to do some work in retirement.3
+And some have had to come face-to-face with it earlier than expected: health problems and caring for elderly loved ones are common reasons why people retire earlier than planned.

 Supplement your Medicare coverage

 And it’s not hard to see why.
-Today the average couple spends in the ballpark of $280,000 to cover health costs during their retirement years.
-That’s because Medicare doesn’t cover everything — including dental and vision care and out-of-pocket costs such as deductibles and coinsurance.4
+Today an average 65-year-old couple will spend in the ballpark of $315,000 to cover health costs during their retirement years.6

-To offset health care costs, consider putting money into a health savings account (HSA), which has several tax benefits.
-In 2019, an individual can contribute up to $3,500, and a married couple can put away double that amount.
+To offset health care costs, consider putting money into a health savings account (HSA) if you are enrolled in a high-deductible healthcare plan, which has several tax benefits.
+In 2023, an individual can contribute up to $3,850, and a family can put away $7,750.
 Over 55 years old?
-You can add an extra $1,000 to the pot each year.4
+You can add an extra $1,000 to the pot each year.7

 Long-term care options

 A major health event could require long-term care services.
-In fact, today more than half (52 percent) of 65-year-old Americans will need these services at some point in their lives.
-And it’s expensive: The national average cost is $7,441 per month or $89,297 a year.6
+In fact, today nearly 70% of retirees will need these services at some point in their lives.8

 Diversify your portfolio